 Circumventing Works of The Torah of Moses

-Yet, it is by this procedure that we are able to bypass the works of the Torah of Moses (the Law, Old Covenant).
+Importantly, it is by this procedure that we are able to bypass the works of the Torah of Moses (the Law, Old Covenant).
 This method provides us a way outside of the written Torah of Moses for entering into the inheritance promised to Abraham and his offspring.

 What many fail to realize is that by circumventing the Torah of Moses and its works we return to the conditions placed upon us through the Abrahamic Covenants of Promise (Covenant of Trust).
 Remember, Yahushua (Yahu Yahweh) cannot change the conditions of his original will (Gal.
 3:15).

 In turn, just because our past offenses are forgiven does not mean we can keep sinning (transgressing those conditions).
 Otherwise, why forgive us for something that is no longer a sin?
-Therefore, under grace certain behavior is still required.
+Therefore, under grace, certain behavior is still required.

 The Hebrew term for grace is חֵן (khen), which means “graciousness,” and to show “kindness, favor.”
 Khen is a form of the word חָנַן (khanan), “to bend or stoop in kindness to an inferior” and to “move to favor by petition.”
 The Greek form is χάρις (kharis), which also is the act of showing “favor” or “kindness” to someone.

-Grace, accordingly, is an act of kindness, something that one bestows upon someone less fortunate and of a lesser position, when that person of a lesser position has made a petition.
+Grace, accordingly, is an act of kindness, something that one bestows upon someone less fortunate and of a lesser position when that person of a lesser position has made a petition.
 The key point is that grace is not an obligation on the part of the one bestowing it.
 Grace is a free gift granted by the one who has the power to give it.

-At the same time, the person receiving grace is responsible and obligated especially if he has offended the higher authority.
+At the same time, the person receiving grace is responsible and obligated, especially if he has offended the higher authority.
 He must meet the requirements that would persuade the person in the higher position of authority to grant him grace.
 Also, after receiving grace, the person who has offended must never again willingly transgress the laws of the higher authority.

 Grace a Gift From Yahweh